 Note 21.
 Contingent liabilities

-The consolidated entity had no contingent liabilities at 30 June 2011 and 2010.
-Under tenement obligations, the consolidated group is required to rehabilitate each area worked to a state in accordance with the approved work plan.
+The consolidated entity had no contingent liabilities at 30 June 2012 and 2011.
+Under tenement obligations, the consolidated entity is required to rehabilitate each area worked to a state in accordance with the approved work plan.

 Note 22.
-Commitments for expenditure
+Commitments